-What kind of personal information does Loreto collect and how is it collected?
+What kinds of personal information does the School collect and how does the School collect it?

-The primary purpose of collecting this information is to enable Loreto to provide schooling for your daughter.
-This includes satisfying both the needs of parents and the needs of the pupil throughout the whole period your daughter is enrolled at the school.
-The purposes for which Loreto uses personal information of pupils and parents include:
+Pupils and Parents: In relation to personal information of pupils and Parents, the School's primary purpose of collection is to enable the School to provide schooling for the pupil.
+This includes satisfying the needs of Parents, the needs of the pupil and the needs of the School throughout the whole period the pupil is enrolled at the School.

 Management and security of personal information

-The school has in place steps to protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and pass worded access rights to computerised records.
+The School has in place steps to protect the personal information the School holds from misuse, interference and loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and password access rights to computerised records.

 Consent and rights of access to the personal information of pupils

-Loreto respects every parent's right to make decisions concerning their daughter's education.
-Generally, the school will refer any requests for consent and notices in relation to the personal information of a pupil to the pupil's parents.
-Loreto will treat consent given by parents as consent given on behalf of the pupil, and notice to parents will act as notice given to the pupil.
+Generally, the School will refer any requests for consent and notices in relation to the personal information of a pupil to the pupil's Parents.
+The School will treat consent given by Parents as consent given on behalf of the pupil, and notice to Parents will act as notice given to the pupil.

-Parents may seek access to personal information held by the school about them or their child by contacting the School Principal.
+As mentioned above, parents may seek access to personal information held by the School about them or their child by contacting the Principal.
 However, there will be occasions when access is denied.
-Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of Loreto's duty of care to the pupil.
+Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the School's duty of care to the pupil.

-Loreto may, at its discretion, on the request of a pupil grant that pupil access to information held by the school about them, or allow a pupil to give or withhold consent to the use of their personal information, independently of their parents.
+The School may, at its discretion, on the request of a pupil grant that pupil access to information held by the School about them, or allow a pupil to give or withhold consent to the use of their personal information, independently of their Parents.
 This would normally be done only when the maturity of the pupil and/or the pupil's personal circumstances so warranted.